 - “Forms for Use in Converting a Law or Accounting Firm Partnership to an LLP,” XI California Business Law Practitioner (feature article) (Winter 1996);

 - “The Campaign to Eliminate the Vicarious Liability of Partners for Partnership Debts Captures Sacramento: California Adopts Limited Liability Partnership Legislation (for Lawyers and Accountants Only),” California Business Law Reporter (feature article) (November 1995 and January 1996);

 - “FDIC v.
 O’Melveny & Myers: Does Securities Counsel Owe To Investors and To Its Client a Duty To Conduct a Due Diligence Investigation of the Offering?”
 15 Bus.
-Law News 3 (feature article) (Winter 1993);
+Law News 3 (feature article) (Winter 1993); and

 - “California’s New Limited Partnership Merger Statute,” California Business Law Reporter (January 1991).